 BACKGROUND

-MBARI and WHOI are parties to that certain Joint Development Agreement effective March 24, 2017 (“First JDA”) under which they collaborated in performing underwater Arctic Exploration activities funded by the United States Department of Homeland Security (“DHS Project”) to develop enhancements and improvements to MBARI’s long-range autonomous underwater vehicle system (also known as the Tethys class of autonomous underwater vehicles) (“LRAUV”).
-The Parties jointly own all Joint IP (defined in the First JDA) under the First JDA.
+MBARI and WHOI are parties to that certain Joint Development Agreement effective March 24, 2017 (“First JDA”) under which they collaborated in performing underwater Arctic Exploration activities funded by the United States Department of Homeland Security to develop payload-related enhancements and improvements to MBARI’s long-range autonomous underwater vehicle system (the “LRAUV”).

-The parties wish to undertake additional collaboration activities relating to MBARI’s LRAUV system/Tethys, and WHOI wishes to build a limited number of LRAUV+’s (defined below) for research and education (collectively, the “Project”), and MBARI wishes to commercialize LRAUV+’s, all as set forth in more detail herein.
+The parties wish to undertake additional collaboration activities relating to MBARI’s LRAUV system, and WHOI wishes to build a limited number of LRAUV’s with Joint Payload Technology (defined below) for research and education (collectively, the “Project”), and MBARI wishes to commercialize LRAUV’s with Joint Payload Technology, all as set forth in more detail herein.

 The parties hereby terminate the First JDA, effective as of the Effective Date.